Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Subscription and Unlimited Plans: Read the Fine Print

-Some providers offer flat-rate subscription plans with "unlimited" bandwidth or requests for a fixed monthly fee.
+Some providers offer flat-rate subscription plans with 'unlimited' bandwidth or requests for a fixed monthly fee.
 The appeal is obvious: predictable costs regardless of usage.
-The reality is more nuanced.
+The reality is more detailed.

-No provider can offer truly unlimited residential proxy bandwidth at a flat rate.
-Residential bandwidth has a real cost — the provider pays their SDK partners for every gigabyte routed through their network.
-"Unlimited" plans always have hidden constraints:
+No provider can offer unlimited residential proxy bandwidth at a flat rate.
+Residential bandwidth has a real cost, the provider pays their SDK partners for every gigabyte routed through their network.
+'Unlimited' plans always have hidden constraints:

-• Concurrent connection limits — You can use unlimited bandwidth, but only through 50-200 simultaneous connections.
-This effectively caps your throughput.
+• Concurrent connection limits.
+You can use unlimited bandwidth, but only through 50 to 200 simultaneous connections.
+That effectively caps your throughput.

-• Fair use policies — Terms of service include a "reasonable use" clause that lets the provider throttle or terminate accounts that exceed undisclosed thresholds.
+• Fair use policies.
+Terms of service include a 'reasonable use' clause that lets the provider throttle or terminate accounts exceeding undisclosed thresholds.

-• IP pool restrictions — Unlimited plans may access a smaller subset of the provider's IP pool, reducing geographic coverage and increasing detection risk.
+• IP pool restrictions.
+Unlimited plans may access a smaller subset of the provider's IP pool, which reduces geographic coverage and increases detection risk.

-When subscription plans work: If your usage is genuinely moderate and consistent — say 30-80GB/month — and the subscription price is less than the equivalent per-GB cost, the flat rate saves money and simplifies budgeting.
+When subscription plans work.
+If your usage is genuinely moderate and consistent, say 30 to 80GB/month, and the subscription price is less than the equivalent per-GB cost, the flat rate saves money and simplifies budgeting.

-When they do not: If you plan to use 500GB+ per month, the provider will enforce limits.
-You will either hit connection caps, experience throttling, or receive a notification that your usage exceeds fair use.
-For heavy workloads, transparent per-GB pricing with volume discounts is more reliable than "unlimited" promises.
+When they don't.
+If you plan to use 500GB+ per month, the provider will enforce limits.
+You'll either hit connection caps, experience throttling, or receive a notification that your usage exceeds fair use.
+For heavy workloads, transparent per-GB pricing with volume discounts is more reliable than 'unlimited' promises.

 Pay-as-You-Go vs Committed Plans: Volume Discount Tradeoffs

 Most proxy providers offer a choice between flexible monthly plans and committed (annual or quarterly) plans with volume discounts.
-The discount for commitment is typically 20-40%, which is significant at scale — but the tradeoff is reduced flexibility.
+The discount for commitment is typically 20 to 40%, which is significant at scale, but the tradeoff is reduced flexibility.

 Pay-as-you-go (monthly) plans: